Breathing oscillations and quasi-low-dimensional structures of weakly-interacting degenerate Fermi gases in highly-anisotropic traps: Ground state properties

 \subsection{Determination of the parameters}

-Using ETFA, we now decide the parameters needed in the scaling and sum-rule methods.
-According to the perturbation theory, we expand these parameters by the coupling constant $g$ and take the zero-th and first order terms: e.g. $K_{j} \simeq K_{j 0} + K_{j 1}$ and $U_{j} \simeq U_{j 0} + U_{j 1}$ for $j =c$ and $z$.
+Here we determine the parameters needed in the sum-rule-scaling method by using ETFA and the perturbation theory, where we expand these parameters by the coupling constant $g$ and take the zero-th and first order terms, e.g., $K_{c} \simeq K_{c 0} + K_{c 1}$, $U_{c} \simeq U_{c 0} + U_{c 1}$, and so on.